AleksandarBayrev/random-important-stuff/GOG-Games-Notes.md

 # Deus Ex: Human Revolution
 * Disable V-Sync and enable Triple Buffering from settings to stop stutter.
 Limit FPS to 60.

+# Sleeping Dogs: Definitive Edition
+* Use `WineCFG` to enable virtual desktop, disable fullscreen from game settings, and disable virtual desktop from `WineCFG`.
+The game is broken on fullscreen.